alexjiang200407/quotify-vagrant/README.md

 - virtualbox

 ## Usage
-First generate a **new** Github ssh public key and copy into ./ansible/assets/id_rsa.
+First generate a **new** Github ssh private key and copy into ./ansible/assets/id_rsa.
 Then in the project directory execute the command to boot up the virtual machine:
 ```bash
 vagrant up
 ```